gothicVI/ubuntu-mainline-kernel.sh/README.md

 * bash
 * gnucoreutils
 * dpkg
-* wget (since 2018-12-14 as kernel ppa is now https only)
+* wget (as of 2018-12-14 as the kernel ppa is now https only)

 ## Optional dependencies

-* libnotify-bin (to show notify bubble when new version is found)
+* libnotify-bin (to show notification bubble when new version is found)
 * bsdmainutils (format output of -l, -r with column)
 * gpg (to check the signature of the checksum file)
-* sha1sum/sha256sum (to check the .deb checksums)
+* sha1sum/sha256sum (to check .deb checksums)
 * sbsigntool (to sign kernel images for SecureBoot)
 * sudo

 ## Known issues (with workarounds)
-- GPG is unable to import the key behind a proxy: #74
+- GPG is unable to import the key behind a proxy: [#74](https://github.com/pimlie/ubuntu-mainline-kernel.sh/issues/74)